uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

     creator of HTML and of the Web itself, in 1991 at CERN in Geneva.
-    Unlike commercial catalogues, it is run by a loose confederation of volunteers, who compile pages of key links for particular areas in which they are expert; even though it isn\'t the biggest index of the Web, the VL pages are widely recognised as being amongst the highest-quality guides to particular sections of the Web.
+    Unlike commercial catalogues, it is run by a loose confederation of volunteers, who compile pages of key links for particular areas in which they are expert; even though it isn't the biggest index of the Web, the VL pages are widely recognised as being amongst the highest-quality guides to particular sections of the Web.
 6. [Intute](http://www.intute.ac.uk/) Intute is a free online service